• Skip to primary navigation

 • 2 ¼ teaspoons ground cinnamon

-• 8 Tablespoons (113 g) cold salted butter
+• 8 Tablespoons (113 g) salted butter cold

 Instructions

-• Preheat oven to 375°F (190°C) and generously grease a 9×13 casserole dish with butter.
+• Preheat oven to 375°F (190°C) and generously grease a 9×13 casserole dish (see note) with butter.

 • Evenly layer Challah pieces into a deep 9×13 casserole dish.
 Set aside.

-1 14oz loaf (400 g) Challah bread*, cut into 1″ cubes
+1 14oz loaf (400 g) Challah bread, cut into 1" cubes

 • Combine melted butter, maple syrup, vanilla extract, ground cinnamon, and salt in a large bowl and whisk until well-combined.

-4 Tablespoons (57 g) unsalted butter, ¼ cup (60 ml) maple syrup**, 1 Tablespoon vanilla extract, 1 ½ teaspoons ground cinnamon, ¾ teaspoon salt
+4 Tablespoons (57 g) unsalted butter, ¼ cup (60 ml) maple syrup, 1 Tablespoon vanilla extract, 1 ½ teaspoons ground cinnamon, ¾ teaspoon table salt

-• Add sugars and whisk well.
+• Add sugars and eggs and whisk well.

-¼ cup (50 g) sugar, ¼ cup (50 g) light brown sugar
+¼ cup (50 g) sugar, ¼ cup (50 g) light brown sugar, 7 large eggs

 2 cups (475 ml) whole milk, ½ cup (120 ml) heavy cream